How to stay active this witner

-Staying active over winter is one of the best things you can do for yourself – and not only because it will keep you on track to Goal.
+Staying active over winter is one of the best things you can do for yourself – and not only because it will keep you on track to your health and wellness goals.
 “We get a large number of benefits from physical activity such as improved heart health and a lower risk of chronic illness, as well as mental health and wellbeing,” says Dr Michael Baker, senior lecturer in clinical exercise physiology at the Australian Catholic University.
 “Sadly, many of these benefits begin to disappear if we don’t continue to be active.”
-But keeping up your physical activity in winter doesn’t need to be hard.
-Here are seven simple strategies to try on for size.
+But keeping up your physical activity in winter doesn't need to be hard.
+Here are seven simple strategies you can try.

 1. Find an indoor team sport

 “If there are team sports you want to try, or get back into, winter is the season to do it,” says Dr Baker.
 “Many indoor sports centres have netball, soccer and cricket with women’s, men’s and mixed teams.”